julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_2/README.md

                             if (dir === "left") newHead.cc--;
 But it is unfortunately not that simple.
 The movement is restrained.
 The snake should not move out of the grid, and should not eat itself.
 To make the constraints I check whether the newHeads rows and column-values are greater than the grid size, or less than 0.
 If this is true then the restartGame() is called and the move functions quits/returns.
 If false, aka the coordinates are inside the grid, the snake-array calls the unshift()  variable with the value of the newHead snake, which turns the new head into index 0 of the array.
 Then we check if the newHead collides with the apples, by a simple if check of all the apple-elements compared to the new head.
-If the newHead does share the same coordinates as the
+If the newHead does share the same coordinates as one of the Apple-cells the eatApple()-funtion is called.
+I used a boolean variable ate to control the growth of the snake array.
+The snake should grow by one cell every time an apple is eaten, which I fixed by only reoving the tail-element if the snake does not eat an apple.
+If the snake does eat an apple the tail continues to be part of the snake, and if not the tail is pop()ed.
+Quite celever I must say.
+Lastly we check if the snake eats itself by comparing every snake-cell to the head.
+If there is a match between snakeHead and snakebody the restartGame()-funtion is called, and the fucntion returns.
+Lastly-lastly the showSnake() is called, as the snake-array has been updated.

+# function restartGame()
+simply calls method reload() which restarts the page.

+# function updateScore()
+    uses global variable score which is updated in the eatApple()-funtion to update HTML-element score every time an apple is eaten.
+It is called in eatApple()-funtion.

+# function eatApple()
+    does a few more things than just eating apples.
+First off all it takes the argument apple, and uses the index to splice() one element from the Apple-array.
+    It updated the score variable by one count, then calls updateScore to send to html.
+    Then it collects the html-audio element and plays the clip.
+So every time an apple is eaten the same sound plays.
+    Then it updates the speed.
+    Lastly it calls makeApple() as the apple array must be updated (should always be 3 apples in there.)

+# function gameLoop()
+    creates intervals for calling the move()-function.
+Is uses setTimeout which allows for incrementing the speed per call as it takes the global speed-variable as an argument.
+The speedvariable is incremented in the eatApple-funtion.

+# Now the EventListeners